Joe-Simpson/convert2cash/README.md

    - Stock number [2] Done
      - use id, set to 8 digits
      - basically a barcode
-5. Sales
+5. Sales Done
    - Client details not neccessairly requried [2]
      - aka "optional"
    - Multiple items in one sale [6]
-6. Lay away
+6. Lay away Done
    - Seperate page not bundled into sales [4]
-7. Homepage
+7. Homepage Done
    - Impending things that will require attention [3]
      - Buybacks set to expire
      - Buybacks that have expired
-8. Selling price is 3x the loan amount [2]
+8. Selling price is 3x the loan amount [2] Done
    - This can be auto filled
 9. Receipts [4]
    - Require printable receipts